boudenoodt/Coursera_Getting_Cleaning_data_project/codebook.md

-The dimension of this tidy dataset is 180 rows and 68 variables/columns Each row gives the "mean.of."  features (66) for each combination of subject and activity resulting in 30 (subjects) * 6 (activities) = 180 rows.
+The dimension of this tidy dataset is 180 rows and 68 variables/columns 66 out of 68  gives the "mean.of."  features (66) for each combination of subject and activity resulting in 30 (subjects) * 6 (activities) = 180 rows.

 subject_id
 activity